higorcastilho/discord-bot/README.md

 - Run 'npm install'
 - Run 'npm start'
 ------------------------------------------------------------
-There are some commented lines to explain some pieces of the code.
+There are some commented lines on index.js to explain some pieces of the code.